Gander International Airport: Early years and prominence

 The Royal Canadian Navy (RCN) also established Naval Radio Station Gander at the airfield, using the station as a listening post to detect the transmissions and location of enemy submarines and warships.

-Following the war, the RCAF handed operation of the airfield back to the Dominion of Newfoundland government in March 1946, although the RCN's radio station remained and the military role for the entire facility was upgraded through the Cold War.
-The Canadian federal government changed the name to "Gander Airport" after Newfoundland joined Canada in 1949.
+In March 1946, the RCAF handed operation of the airfield back to the Dominion of Newfoundland government.
+The RCN's radio station remained and the military role for the entire facility was upgraded through the Cold War.

+In 1949, the Canadian federal government changed the name to "Gander Airport" after Newfoundland joined Canada.
 It opened the current passenger terminal in 1959.

 Transatlantic refueling stop

 On 16 September 1945, the first transatlantic proving flight, a Pan Am DC-4, departed Gander for Shannon in western Ireland.
 On 24 October 1945, the first scheduled commercial flight, an American Overseas Airlines DC-4, passed through Gander.

 Following Newfoundland's entry into Confederation, the government renamed the airport "Gander International Airport", and it came under the administration of Canada's federal Department of Transport.
 Numerous improvements were made to the runways and terminals.

 Gander is near the great circle route between eastern North America and Europe.
-Starting in the 1940s it was a refueling stop for transatlantic flights and continued in this role through the early 1960s and in some cases into the 1990s.
+Starting in the 1940s it was a refueling stop for transatlantic flights and continued in this role to the early 1960s and in some cases into the 1990s.
 Carriers at Gander during this era included: